Doctor's death unleashes mourning, fury at Chinese officials

 Referring to one of Xi's propaganda initiatives, a message that circulated on social media said, “My 'Chinese Dream' is broken.”

-In Wuhan, local leaders were accused of telling doctors in December not to publicice the spreading virus in order to avoid casting a shadow over the annual meeting of a local legislative body.
+In Wuhan, local leaders were accused of telling doctors in December not to publicize the spreading virus in order to avoid casting a shadow over the annual meeting of a local legislative body.

 As the virus spread, doctors were ordered to delete posts on social media that appealed for donations of medical supplies.
 That prompted complaints authorities were more worried about image than public safety.